SPECIFIC CALL FOR 2017 RESEARCH GRANT APPLICATIONS

 - Evidence based medicine / Systematic reviews

 About Research Grants: The BSAC invites applications for Research grants on an international/worldwide basis.

 The maximum value for these grants is £50,000 for projects of up to one-year in duration, and candidates are expected to provide full justification of research grant funds.

-Research Grants Application process: Due to the large number of grant applications received in this category applications are subject to a three-step review process as follows: 1) an initial triage process, 2) an external peer review process; and 3) a final triage process; and 4) final review by The BSAC Grants Committee.
-The initial triage process is to assess the eligibility of all applicants & research topics.
-Applications that do not meet the eligibility criteria will be rejected and applicants notified directly.
+Application Process: Applications received in this category are subject to a four-step review process as follows: 1) an initial triage process, 2) an external peer review process, 3) a final triage process; and 4) final review by The BSAC Grants Committee*.
+The initial triage (step 1) is to assess the eligibility of all applicants & research topics, applications not successful at this stage will be rejected and applicants notified directly.
 The final triage process (step 3) is to assess external peer review scores, applications not successful at this stage will be rejected and applicants notified directly.